 Jacob says pulling apart a robot is "so sad" and Callum agrees it is "the saddest thing".

-Sam, a student at ACG Tauranga, describes the process as "very painful", saying it is hard to watch the destruction of a year's worth of work.
+Sam, a student at ACG Tauranga, describes the process as "very painful", saying it is difficult to watch the destruction of a year's worth of work.

 For Sam, his love of robotics grew out of a passion for Lego.